alirezasaremi.com logo

 2. Incremental and Intelligent Compilers

-Modern tools focus on compiling only what has changed.
-Vite serves source files directly during development and compiles them on the fly using esbuild.
 Turbopack caches compiled modules and reuses them on subsequent builds.
-Even Webpack is being reimagined with Rust.
-These advances lead to near instant startup and rebuild times, making it painless to iterate on large codebases.
+Although Webpack is being reimagined with Rust, these advances lead to near instant startup and rebuild times, making it painless to iterate on large codebases.

 3. Zero‑Config Developer Experience